University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_6_alignment.md

 bwa mem -t 2 ref/chr2_sub.fa 1_trim/ERR3241917_1.fq.gz 1_trim/ERR3241917_2.fq.gz | samtools view -bh -F4 - > 2_align/bam/ERR3241917_aln.bam
 ```

-This will take about a minute to run.
-The output sent to the terminal is normal!
+This will take about a minute to run and the output sent to the terminal is normal!

+## SAM file format

-The output file is a BAM file (a compressed SAM file) which isn't human-readable but is much smaller than an uncompressed SAM file.
+The output file of the `bwa` command above is a BAM file (a compressed SAM file) which isn't human-readable but is much smaller than a SAM file.

-We use SAMtools to translate the BAM file to SAM format so that we can read it and use `less` to page through it.
-Use  `q` to get out of `less` when you're ready.
+To see the contents of a BAM file, we use SAMtools to translate the BAM file to SAM format and use `less` to page through it.
+Remember that `q` will let you exit when you're ready.

 ```bash
 samtools view -h 2_align/bam/ERR3241917_aln.bam | less
 ```

-## SAM file format

 SAM stands for Sequence Alignment Map and SAM files describe how individual reads map to a genome.